jameshanlon/jameshanlon.github.io/content/hex-processor.md

 ### Branching

-For branching, a relative branch is provided with ``BR``, which can be used for example to reach a label location.
+For branching, a relative branch is provided with ``BR``, which can be used, for example, to reach a label location.
 Conditional branch versions ``BRZ`` and ``BRN`` are used to implement logical binary operations (less than, equal etc) and ``BRB`` is an absolute branch that is used, for example, to return to a calling function using an address retrieved from memory (see example in next